 Makes 4 ice blocks.

-I love milkshakes, but dairy ones give me a bloated stomach, so this one is made on coconut milk.
-Chocolate and banana are a great combination and with few extra ingredients it’s a winner.
+Chocolate and banana are a great combination and with few extra ingredients – it’s a winner.
+This milkshake is made with coconut milk.

 1 cup coconut milk